willward20/willward20.github.io/_projects/RSS-terrain-adaptation/index.md

 ---
 layout: post
-title: project title
-description:  short description of the project
+title: Off-Road Terrain Adaptation for Autonomous Mobile Robots
+description:  Mobile robots struggle to navigate over unfamilar, challenging terrains, such as ice, mud, and rocks.
+I developed a method that helps robots quickly adapt to different types of terrain on the fly, improving their ability to move accurately and avoid obstacles in complex environments.
 skills:
+- Python
+- C++
+- ROS
+- PyTorch
-- skill 1
+- Unity
-- skill 2
+- Neural Networks
-main-image: /project.webp
+main-image: /robot-sim.png
 ---